camunda/camunda-docs-manual/content/update/patch-level.md

   </tbody>
 </table>

-# Update Libraries and Applications
+# Full Distribution

-## Full Distribution
+This section is applicable if you installed the [Full Distribution]({{< relref "user-guide/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
+In this case you need to update the libraries and applications installed inside the application server.

-If you installed the [Full Distribution]({{< relref "user-guide/introduction/downloading-camunda.md#download-the-runtime" >}}) on an application server, you need to update the libraries and applications installed inside the application server.
 Please note that the following procedure may differ for cluster scenarios.
 Contact our [support team](https://app.camunda.com/jira/browse/SUPPORT) if you need further assistance.

 * Shut down the server
 * Exchange Camunda BPM libraries, tools and webapps (EAR, RAR, Subsystem (JBoss), Shared Libs) - essentially, follow the [installation guide]({{< relref "installation/full/index.md" >}}) for your server.
 * Restart the server

-## Custom Application with Embedded Process Engine
+# Application with Embedded Process Engine

 In case you use an embedded process engine inside your Java Application, you need to